top of page

 Taking timed sections and LSAT practice tests is extremely important.
 But if you are missing roughly the same number of questions over and over again, it's likely you are making the same mistakes over and over again.
 And this means you are likely not recognizing specific patterns in the test.

 Focus on one or two concepts for a week or however long it takes for you to feel confident in that subject.
 This means you should have relatively high accuracy even in the harder questions.
 Then, take a full-length practice test or multiple sections to see if you are consistently doing better in that concept.
 If everything looks better, you can move onto the next concept and continue doing this until you see progress.
+It is also important that you are reviewing questions properly, not just mindlessly completing as many questions as you can.

 3. Be patient and consistent